A to Z List

 Common term for CAT5 cable

-To save a copy of the current open document, database, image or video into a file format required by a different application.
+To save a copy of the current open document, image, etc. into a file format required by another application.

 Employees of the University in a teaching or research position.